-Thank you so much to the publisher, Crooked Lane Books, for providing me with a copy of this to read and review.
-I always appreciate the opportunity to provide my opinion and I know a lot of readers will really enjoy this one!
+Thank you so much to the publisher, Berkley Books, for providing me with a copy to read and review.